 There are 3 types of connections on LinkedIn:

-• First degree connections: These are the people you’ve sent a connection request to, and they accepted, or the people that sent to you and you’ve accepted.
+- First-degree Connections: These are the people you’ve sent a connection request to, and they accepted, or the people that sent it to you and you’ve accepted.

-Most times, the LinkedIn algorithm only shows your contents from this network of people (1-3 degree connections).
-In very rare cases they show you contents from people not in your network.
+Most times, the LinkedIn algorithm only shows your content from this network of people (1-3 degree connections).
+In very rare cases they show you content from people not in your network.

 What Should I Post on LinkedIn?